subhranshudas/kleros-clone/readme.md

 3. Account1 (Client) approves the work.
 4. Account3 (ADMIN, who deployed the app) will disburse the fund to the Account2.

+(so far tested for 1 work item creation, more flexibility in future)

 (Phase 2) - (smart contract done, UI integration WIP)
 1. Client disputes work.
 2. Voter vote and settle dispute.